xrdocs/ncs5500/_tutorials/multipath-bfd-sessions-on-ncs5500-and-ncs500.md

 ## Introduction

 In our previous article we discussed [BFD over Bundle Interface or BoB](https://xrdocs.io/ncs5500/tutorials/bfd-over-bundle-interfaces-on-ncs5500-and-ncs500/).
 In this article, we discuss one more concept for bundle: BFD over Logical Bundle or BLB.
 We will understand the difference between BLB and BoB and see its use cases.
-We will also see Multipath and Multihop Sessions with BFD over BVI interfaces.
+We will also see what are Multipath and Multihop Sessions with BFD over BVI interfaces.

 ## BFD over Logical Bundle